soham4abc/postman-docs/src/pages/docs/sending-requests/intro-to-collections.md

 You can [share](/docs/collaborating-in-postman/sharing/) your collections to a workspace, by publishing a [Run in Postman](/docs/publishing-your-api/run-in-postman/creating-run-button/) button on a web page, or by sharing a public link.

-### Recovering deleted collections
+### Restore deleted collections

-You can recover deleted collections in Postman using __Trash__.
+You can restore deleted collections in Postman using __Trash__.
 Click `...` next to the collection search bar and select __Open Trash__.
 You can restore the deleted collections or permanently delete them.
 You can alternatively open the trash from the status bar in the bottom right corner in Postman.

 <img alt="Trash" src="https://assets.postman.com/postman-docs/trash-v8.jpg"/>